PhucLanPhan/CMS-assignmen/Site.md

-# Adding Pages and Posts
+# Adding Pages, Category and Posts

 ## New page

 1. Log in to the WordPress admin
 2. Click `Pages` menu on WordPress sidebar
-3. All exist pages are shown
+3. All existing pages are shown
 4. Click `Add New` to create a new page
-5. Write a new page
+5. Add title, content and images
 6. Click `Publish`

-## New post
+## Add content on Accommodation Page (AP)

 1. Log in to the WordPress admin
+2. Click `Pages` menu on WordPress sidebar
+3. All existing pages are shown
+4. Click `AP`
+5. Click toggle block inserter to add column
+6. After clicking that you can click query loop which will pool the posts that you have added.
+7. Click `Publish`

+## New Post (Used to add Accomodation)

+1. Log in to the WordPress admin
 2. Click `Posts` menu on WordPress sidebar
-3. All exist posts are shown
+3. All existing posts will be displayed
-4. Click `Add New` to create a new post
+4. Click `Add New` to add new accomodation
-5. Write a new post
+5. Add accomodation address, details and images
 6. Select `Categories` on posts sidebar
 7. Click `Publish`

-Labyrinth Consulting website currently has 11 Pages and 0 post.
+## New Category

+1. Log in to the WordPress admin
+2. Click `Posts` menu on WordPress sidebar
+3. All existing categories will be shown
+4. Click `Add New` to create a new category
+5. Add name
+6. Click `Add Category`

+All together there are `3 Posts` and `21 Pages` for the child theme JCUB Home Finder

 # Editing exist Pages and Posts